ItzAmirreza/CyberLife/README.md

 # CyberLife
 A Military grade android system for a block game (Slimefun addon)

-This is under construction as a seperate project and whenever I have free time.
+This is under development as a seperate project and whenever I have free time.